 Skip to main content

-Labels help you sort, find, and manage conversations fast—without creating complicated folder structures.
+Labels let you sort, find, and manage conversations fast without building complicated folder structures.
 A label is a small badge made of text + color + icon that you can apply to any conversation.

-Good to know: You can add multiple labels to the same conversation.
+You can apply multiple labels to the same conversation.

 Logistics / Dispatch